Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Materials and Methods

 which represents the position of the base of Robot\textendash 2 relative to the base of Robot\textendash 1.
 Rotational degrees of freedom for the robot bases were omitted as the bases remained fixed throughout the experiments. \item Seven joint angles for Robot\textendash 1 and seven joint angles for Robot\textendash 2, corresponding to the specific configurations of their arms at any given moment. \end{enumerate}

 The minimum distance between the two robotic arms was computed in the simulation, and each input data point was formatted as a vector, represented as:

 where \(q^{(1)}_i\) and \(q^{(2)}_i\) denote the joint angles for Robot\textendash 1 and Robot\textendash 2, respectively, and \(d_{min}\) represents the minimum distance between the two robots.
 Additionally, the minimum distance values corresponding to the input data were used as the target outputs for this model.
 Prior to training, several preprocessing steps were applied to prepare the data for input into the NN.
-First, feature selection was performed by removing the 5th, 6th, 7th, 12th, 13th, and 14th features from the input dataset to reduce noise and improve model performance.
-Next, normalization was carried out by dividing each feature value by $2\pi$, ensuring that all input features were standardized within a consistent range.
+First, feature selection was performed to retain the eight most informative joint angles through the permutation based importance analysis described in Section~\ref{Feature Selection}, while the remaining six joint angles and the relative base position were excluded from the network input, as the bases remained fixed throughout the experiments and these features contributed negligible predictive information.
 Finally, the dataset was randomly divided into two subsets: 90\% of the data was allocated for training and 10\% for validation.
 This partitioning enabled efficient model learning while allowing for a robust evaluation of generalization performance during the validation phase.
+The 75,655 configurations were obtained by independently sampling each of the 14 joint angles uniformly within the Kinova Gen3 range of motion, together with the relative base position of Robot~2 with respect to Robot~1, which yields broad coverage of the joint-configuration space for the two-arm system.
+After the preprocessing and feature-selection steps described above, the resulting dataset was randomly partitioned into 90\% training and 10\% validation, with the held-out split used both to monitor training and to report the regression metrics in Section~\ref{Performance Metrics}.
+Generalization to unseen configurations is therefore assessed on simulation configurations not seen during training and further probed on the ten physical configurations of Section~\ref{Experimental Validation}, which were not part of the training set.